Matty Kennedy: Return to Kilmarnock

 On 21 June 2023, Kennedy agreed a three-year contract with former club Kilmarnock.
 On 10 December, he scored a late winner to inflict a first league defeat of the 2023–24 season on Celtic.
 Speaking in February, manager Derek McInnes commented that "his performances have been really good of late".
 His absence due to injury was cited by pundit Billy Dodds as the major factor in the club's quarter-final exit from the Scottish Cup.
 He enjoyed an excellent start to the 2024–25 campaign.
 He said there was "nothing fancy" behind his good form aside from relaxing in his downtime away from football.
 However, he suffered a lengthy injury lay-off due to a back problem that left him sidelined for over three months.

+He missed the start of the 2025–26 season after undergoing surgery to fix his hip injury issue.
+Manager Stuart Kettlewell confirmed that Kennedy would be in recovery for an "extended period".
+He did not feature at all in the campaign.

 International career

 Scotland youth

 Kennedy has represented Scotland at under-15, under-16, under-17 and under-19 level.
 He was selected by under-21 interim coach Ricky Sbragia to play Portugal under-21 at Estádio do Bonfim, Setúbal on 14 November 2012; he came on for Callum Paterson 66 minutes into a 3–2 defeat, in what was his only under-21 cap.